yifanzhang-pro/Revisiting-SVRPG-LLM-RL/README.md

 Reinforcement Learning (RL) has become central to aligning Large Language Models (LLMs) with complex reasoning tasks.
 While recent advancements have refined KL-regularized policy gradient objectives, the high variance inherent in gradient estimators remains a persistent bottleneck, often necessitating prohibitively large batch sizes or conservative update steps.

-This work revisits the principles of **Stochastic Variance-Reduced Policy Gradient (SVRPG)** and adapts them to the high-dimensional domain of LLM alignment.
+This work revisits the principles of **Stochastic Variance-Reduced Policy Gradient (SVRPG)** and adapts them to the large-scale LLM Reinforcement Learning problem.
 We propose a variance-reduced estimator that leverages periodic policy snapshots to construct a control variate specifically for the KL-regularized objective.
 We establish a theoretical framework demonstrating that this approach mitigates the instability characteristic of REINFORCE-style estimators in vast token spaces.

 ## 1. Introduction: The Variance Bottleneck in Reasoning